-BIOL 321 GENERAL ECOLOGY (4) Prerequisite: BIOL 111/111L-112/112L, ENVS 101/101L-102/102L, or MATH 103 and 222.
+BIOL 321 GENERAL ECOLOGY (4) Prerequisite: BIOL 111/111L, ENVS 101/101L-102/102L, and MATH 103 or 222.
 Three hours lecture and three hours laboratory.
 This course is a survey of general ecological principles from the evolutionary perspective, incorporating multiple levels of analysis (e.g. population, community, etc.).
 Primary emphasis is placed on framing ecological theory in perspective with field models of ecological principles from historical and current research.